hayj/WebBrowser/README.md

 This tool is a wrapper over `selenium` and `requests`.
 It allow an easy use of phantomjs and Chrome (headless or not) through Selenium.
 It handle selenium instability by killing dead process.
 You can set proxy and it will automatically applied it (through plugin with Chrome to handle user/password...).
 It use [DomainDuplicate](https://github.com/hayj/DomainDuplicate) lib to control web pages content.
 Each requests return normalized content over all drivers.
 It will randomly select a header (and seed it by proxy ip).

+You also can manage multiple Tor services using `hjwebbrowser.tor.Tor` which automatically init Tor services on available locals ports on your machine.

 ## Installation

 	git clone git@github.com:hayj/WebBrowser.git
 	pip install ./WebBrowser/wm-dist/*.tar.gz

 ## Browser